cs-ferguson/chris-f-com/src/posts/weeknotes-2023-2.md

 ## What did I learn this week?

 This week I learned that Nike owns Converse.
-Not life-changing, but always interesting finding more out about the tangled web of the commercial world.
+Not life-changing, but it's always interesting finding out more about the tangled web of the commercial world.

 ## What was challenging?

 I held a project kick-off this week for the first time in 2 years.
-It was challenging co-ordinating so many different disciplines - coming from software/web, everyone spoke almost the same language.
+It was challenging coordinating so many different disciplines - coming from software/web, everyone spoke almost the same language.
 On reflection though, it was like putting on a comfortable pair of old slippers.
 My slippers though.
 Someone else's old slippers would not be a comfortable experience.

 ## What do I need to take care of?